syrop/syrop.github.io/_posts/2018-12-30-workmanager-and-notifications.markdown

 Because it is an extention function, an instance of your application `Context` will be automatically passed to it.

-If you want to use a more advanced design pattern to initialize your application, together with dependency injection, you can create an instance of the class `Bootstrap` I explain in the article '[Testing with dependency injection][testing]' in this blog.
+If you want to use a more advanced design pattern to initialize your application, together with dependency retrieval, you can create an instance of the class `Bootstrap` I explain in the article '[Testing with dependency retrieval][testing]' in this blog.

 This is the part of your `Bootstrap` class that calls the function creating the channels: